nateglims/SENG5831/labs/lab2/report.md

 1. Experiment with your system to answer the following questions.
 a.
 What is the degree accuracy of the encoder?
-The precision is (I think) 2400 ticks per turn.
+The precision is around 2200 ticks per turn.
 Not sure about the accuracy.
 Better than my eye.

 b.
 What is the minimum drive signal required to move your motor from a stopped position?
-I rekoned 105/4095.
-Which should be about 2.5% duty cycle.
+I found 1200/65535.
+Which should be about 2% duty cycle.

 c.
 What is the approximate frequency of the encoder task (i.e. PCINT ISR) at 25% duty cycle and 75% duty cycle?